 - Who has access to it

-All of these things fall under the umbrella of a proper information governance program.
+All these points fall under the umbrella of a proper information governance program.

-If starting a BCP from scratch, with no plan in place, Ready.gov has a great guide on building an overall BCP that protects your employees, locations, and organization from disasters.
+If you’re starting a BCP from scratch and don’t have a plan yet, don’t sweat it.
+Ready.gov has got you covered with a valuable guide that’ll help you protect your employees, locations, and organization from natural disasters.